HuangChiEn/easy_config/pypi_pkg/README.md

 ---

-### Tests
+### Simple Unittest
-Sorry, but i have not build the regular test procedure yet..
-I may releas it at next release version.

-python -m unittest discover
+If you clone this repo and built from source, you can try to run the unittest.
+`cd test && python test_Configer.py`

 ### License
 MIT License.
 More information of each term, please see LICENSE.md